eddsteel/bookbot/README.md

   current session cookies (store as `COOKIE`) and the value used in `amazonDeviceType` parameters (store as `AMZNDEVTYPE`)
 - Set `BOOK_DIRECTORY` to configure where book highlights are downloaded to.
-- If you specify an `S3_BUCKET` variable, the scraper will upload to it, using `s3cmd`.
+- If you specify an `S3_BUCKET` variable, the scraper will upload to it, using `aws s3`.
 - run `scripts/spider-notebook.sh`